 An employee who sustains a work-related illness or injury that is compensable under the state workers' compensation law may select time-loss compensation exclusively or leave payments in addition to time-loss compensation.
-Employees who take sick leave, vacation leave or compensatory time during a period in which they receive time-loss compensation will receive full sick leave, vacation leave or compensatory time pay in addition to any time-loss payments.
+Employees who take sick leave, vacation leave, suspended operations leave, or compensatory time during a period in which they receive time-loss compensation will receive full sick leave, vacation leave, suspended operations leave or compensatory time durine-loss payments.
 Notwithstanding Section 19.1, of Article 19, Leave Without Pay, the Employer may separate an employee in accordance with Article 34, Reasonable Accommodation and Disability Separation.

-ARTICLE 17 SUSPENDED OPERATIONS
+SUSPENDED OPERATIONS

-- 17.1 If the President or designee determines that the public health, property or safety is jeopardized and it is advisable due to emergency conditions to suspend the operation of all or any portion of the Employer, the following will govern employees: - A. Employees scheduled and not required to work during suspended operations will have no loss in pay for the first full day and any partial day of suspended operations. - B. The following options will be made available to the affected employees who are not required to work for the balance of the suspended operations: - 1.
-Vacation leave; - 2.
-Personal holiday; - 3.
-Personal Leave: - 4.
-Accrued compensatory time (where applicable); - 5.
-Sick leave, up to a maximum of three (3) days in any calendar year, once all vacation leave, personal holiday or compensatory time is exhausted or none is available; - 6.
-Leave without pay; or - 7.
-Employee-requested schedule changes in accordance with Article 7.3 B.4 and 7.10 F and 7.10 G as an opportunity to make up work time lost (as a result of suspended operations) within the work week. - C. The Employer will identify the services required during suspended operations and notify employees required to work in accordance with the Employer's suspended operations procedures.
+17.1 If the President or designee determines that the public health, property or safety is jeopardized and it is advisable due to emergency conditions to suspend the operation of all or any portion of the Employer, the following will govern employees.

+17.2 Required Personnel

+A. The Employer will identify the services required during suspended operations and notify employees required to work in accordance with the Employer's suspended operations procedures.
 Personnel required to work during suspended operations will be identified by the employer dependent upon the situation and will be notified as far in advance as is reasonable and practical.
 Upon request, the Human Resource Services will make the suspended operations written procedures available to an employee.

-- D. Employees required to work during suspended operations will have no loss in pay for the first day of suspended operations, and will receive penalty pay of one-half (1/2) times their regular pay and additional paid leave (referred to as "suspended operations leave") on an hour for hour basis for work performed during the first day of suspended operations.
+- B. Employees required to work during suspended operations will have no loss in pay for the first day of suspended operations, and will receive penalty pay of one-half (1/2) times their regular pay and additional paid leave (referred to as "suspended operations leave") on an hour for hour basis for work performed during the first day of suspended operations.
 Suspended operations leave earned under this section: - 1.
 May be used alone or conjunction with other leave; - 2.
 Has no cash value; - 3.
 Must be requested and scheduled in accordance with Article 11, Vacation Leave; - 4.
 May not be donated as shared leave; and - 5.
-Must be used prior to using compensatory time and vacation leave, unless this would result in the loss of the employee's vacation leave. - E. After the first day of suspended operations, employees required to work during suspended operations will receive one and one-half (1-1/2) times their regular pay for work performed during the remaining period of suspended operations. - F. Employees not receiving callback, who are required to work during suspended operations will receive a minimum of two (2) hours of pay for each day worked. - G. Any overtime worked during suspended operations will be compensated according to Article 8, Overtime. - H. During suspended operations when there are unsafe driving conditions or other hazards, the President or designee may allow off duty employees to remain at the college. - 17.2 The options listed in Subsection 17.1 B, above, will be made available to employees who are unable to report to work due to severe inclement weather.
-In addition, employees may use sick leave for childcare emergencies, if applicable, per Article 12.2 D.
+Must be used prior to using compensatory time and vacation leave, unless this would result in the loss of the employee's vacation leave. - C. After the first day of suspended operations, employees required to work during suspended operations will receive one and one-half (1-1/2) times their regular pay for work performed during the remaining period of suspended operations. - D. Employees not receiving callback, who are required to work during suspended operations will receive a minimum of two (2) hours of pay for each day worked. - E. Any overtime worked during suspended operations will be compensated according to Article 8, Overtime.